 None of the directors has a potential conflict of interest between his/her duties to the Company and his/her private interests and/or any other duties he or she may have.

 8. MAJOR SHAREHOLDERS

-On the basis of the transparency declarations, as at the date of this Prospectus, the Company's principal shareholders are (based on the denominator at the time of the relevant transparency declaration):
+On the basis of the transparency declarations, as at the date of this Prospectus, no shareholder of the Company owns more than 3%.